spsquared/SPARK_Future-Engineers_2023/DOCS.md

 ### Finding Car Direction

 For the first 9 frames, we search for a gap on the wall to find if we are going clockwise or counterclockwise.
 Using `numpy.diff`, we can find differences in the wall heights.
-After this, we use `numpy.argmax` to find the first large difference.
+After this, we split the two images from both cameras into 4 images.
+The left camera image gets split at 3/4 and the right camera gets split at 1/4.
+The left parts are used to detect a gap on the left, while the right parts are used to detect a gap on the right.
+Now, we use `numpy.argmax` to find the first large difference on all 4 images.
+We add the difference of the indices for the left and the indices for the right to `carDirectionGuess`.
+If `carDirectionGuess` is greater than 0, then we are going clockwise, otherwise we are going counter clockwise.

 ### Categorizing Walls